Heril/CopulaControl/README.md

 ### run.R
 	- wrapper to run entire script.
-	-
-	- Last line, which is commented out creates an RDS file to save data for later analysis.
+	- Last line, creates an RDS file to save data for later analysis.
 When done with defaults, this will be about 3.2GB.
+Comment out to not create this file.

 ### dependencies.R
 	- checks if all required packages are installed and installs those missing via CRAN